Stochastic Neural Network Symmetrisation in Markov Categories: Introduction

 \paragraph{Outline}

 The rest of the paper is structured as follows.
 In Section \ref{sec:markov-kernels} we provide a brief introduction to Markov categories.
 We aim in particular to allow readers unfamiliar with \emph{string diagrams} to parse these easily, as they will be used throughout the paper.
 In Section \ref{sec:group-theory}, we develop some basic concepts from group theory in the context of a general Markov category.
 For readers primarily interested in our methodology, this section can initially be skipped over and referred back to on an as-needed basis.
-In Section \ref{sec:symmetrisation}, we consider symmetrisation generally, giving the necessary definitions to formulate the problem as in \eqref{eq:symmetrisation-procedure-intro}.
-In Section \ref{sec:adjunctive-symmetrisation}, we describe our overall approach to symmetrisation based on obtaining bijections of the form \eqref{eq:symmetrisation-procedure-intro-3}.
+In Section \ref{sec:symmetrisation}, we formulate the overall goal of symmetrisation, and describe the high-level behaviour of symmetrisation procedures.
+In Section \ref{sec:adjunctive-symmetrisation}, we give our overall framework for symmetrisation based on bijections of the form \eqref{eq:symmetrisation-procedure-intro-3}.
 In Section \ref{sec:examples}, we provide various examples of how this approach can be applied for different groups and actions of interest.
-Finally, in Section \ref{sec:empirical-results}, we consider implementation details and provide empirical results on a synthetic example.
+Finally, in Section \ref{sec:empirical-results}, we consider implementation details and provide empirical results.